corda/corda-docs/content/en/docs/corda-enterprise/4.6/cordapps/writing-a-cordapp.md

 It should be noted, however, that there are scenarios where this two module structure is not required:

-* A library CorDapp containing only contracts and states would only need a single module
+* A library CorDapp containing only contracts and states would only need a single module.
-* In a CorDapp with multiple sets of contracts and states that **do not** depend on each other, each independent set of contracts and states would go in a separate module to reduce transaction size
+* In a CorDapp with multiple sets of contracts and states that **do not** depend on each other, each independent set of contracts and states would go in a separate module to reduce transaction size.
-* In a CorDapp with multiple sets of contracts and states that **do** depend on each other, either keep them in the same module or create separate modules that depend on each other
+* In a CorDapp with multiple sets of contracts and states that **do** depend on each other, either keep them in the same module or create separate modules that depend on each other.
-* The module containing the flows and other classes can be structured in any way because it is not attached to transactions
+* The module containing the flows and other classes can be structured in any way because it is not attached to transactions.

 ## Template CorDapps